-We are a specialist third-party pensions administrator based in the City of London.
+We are a specialist third-party pensions administrator.
 Supplying services to UK occupational pension schemes for over ten years, we built a reputation for quality and service.

 Founded in 2006 by the Trustee of the Trafalgar House Pension Trust, we were created to provide an alternative, high-quality solution to an industry decayed by years of underinvestment and falling standards.
 Our vision is to set the highest standard of pensions administration services by any recognised measure and we will achieve this through sustained investment in our people, processes and systems.

 Supplying all services from our central London offices, we attract clients who value our in-house culture of member quality and the technology focus and innovation that comes from the third-party administration market.

 Since being established, we have grown into a highly regarded defined benefit specialist, and have built an impressive portfolio of third-party clients that include some of the UK’s best-known brands.